 Workation experience Chantal

-Chantal Ockeloen started her own company last year and is already an expert in workations and hybrid working.
-Below, she takes us through her workation experience at Van der Valk Hotel Barcarola.
+Chantal Ockeloen is an entrepreneur who established her own company, Novellu, last year.
+She has quickly become an expert in the field of workations and hybrid working.
+Chantal recently shared her workation experience at Van der Valk Hotel Barcarola.

 07:00 |The alarm clock rings, the sun is not yet up but it is already starting to get light.
 I wake up rested at Hotel Barcarola, St Feliu de Guixols Spain.
 Ready to get going, explore the surroundings and enjoy my workation.
 I arrived here yesterday by car, via Route de Soleil, to combine work and pleasure for the next eight days.